josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 <div>
 <b>Aside: Linearization</b>
 <br>
-One key concept we need to develop in our discussion of successive convexification is linearization[^6].
+One key concept we need to develop in our discussion of successive convexification is <a href="https://www.youtube.com/watch?v=u7dhn-hBHzQ" target="_blank">linearization</a>.
 Recall from calculus class that if we take the derivative of a function f(x) w.r.t x, plug in our point of interest x_0, and use that as the slope A of a new function, we can come up with an approximation to an arbitrarily complicated f(x) which is pretty good, as long as we're near our point x_0.
 <br>
 <img src="/assets/rocket_landing/linearization.png" alt="linearization example">
 <br>